Incorporating readiness personas can strengthen your outreach effectiveness and optimize your population health engagement and coaching metrics.

 A truer statement could not be said.

-Ultimately the issue stems from the regular reliance on a shotgun approach to outreach, thinking that we simply want to get as many members as possible into a program.
+Ultimately the issue stems from the regular reliance on a shotgun approach to member or patient outreach, thinking that we simply want to get as many members as possible into a program.

 Let me be quick to point out that this mentality eventually results in a negative perception of your progress and program success.